About 100 types of barcodes are available in the world. The following is an introduction to EAN barcodes.

 (Note 5) New member country in 1999 (country code to be determined)

-The manufacturer codes with 5 digits and 7 digits will be used in parallel from January, 2001 onwards.
+The manufacturer codes with 5 digits and 7 digits can be used in parallel since January 2001.

 However, the following numbers will be assigned, so that the EAN code with the same number will never appear.
 (Table below is applicable only in Japan.)